sintezator2763/hyprland-noctalia-config/README.md

 ## Overview

 This is a personal Hyprland rice designed to deliver a smooth, reliable, and comfortable daily-driver experience.
 Powered by the Noctalia shell, it features a highly customizable user interface that is easy to tweak and adapt, thanks to its intuitive built-in GUI.
-> [!NOTE]
-> I most likely won't be updating these dotfiles anymore cuz I'm moving on to quickshell.

 > [!WARNING]
 > ### **Not Plug-and-Play!**